SadaleNet/ReadWithYourVoice/README.md

 `apiEndPoint` is the URL to the API.
 For example, it can be `http://localhost:3001`

+`dataEndPoint` is the URL to the assets server for the public voice clips and metadata.
+For example, it can be `http://localhost:3001`

 # Development

 To perform development, run `yarn install` and `yarn start`.
 After that, open `http://localhost:3000` to start the development.